MiddleSchoolStudent/BotBrowser/tests/README.md

    Add the following configurations to the `.env` file in the root directory of the project:

     ```bash
-    BROWSER_EXECUTABLE_PATH=/path/to/botbrowser/executable
+    BOTBROWSER_EXEC_PATH=/path/to/botbrowser/executable
     BOT_PROFILE_PATH=/path/to/bot/profile.enc
     ```

 2. **Example Configuration**:

     ```bash
-    BROWSER_EXECUTABLE_PATH=/usr/local/bin/chromium
+    BOTBROWSER_EXEC_PATH=/usr/local/bin/chromium
     BOT_PROFILE_PATH=/home/user/bot_profiles/chrome131_win11_x64.enc
     ```

 3. Ensure the paths are correctly set for your environment.
-The `BROWSER_EXECUTABLE_PATH` points to the BotBrowser executable, and `BOT_PROFILE_PATH` points to a valid BotBrowser profile.
+The `BOTBROWSER_EXEC_PATH` points to the BotBrowser executable, and `BOT_PROFILE_PATH` points to a valid BotBrowser profile.

 ---